sstults/search-relevance/docs/feature-design/external-evaluation-import.md

 2. **Data Format Support**
    - Accept evaluation results in the existing PostExperiment JSON format
-   - Support pre-computed metrics in the evaluationResultList field
+   - Support pre-computed metrics in the evaluationResultList field, including ones not calculated by SRW natively
-   - Maintain compatibility with existing query sets, search configurations, and judgments
+   - Maintain compatibility with existing query sets, search configurations, and judgments JSON formats

 3. **Integration with Existing Infrastructure**
    - Use existing EvaluationResult storage and retrieval mechanisms